-Dr. Tyler's second major webapp wouldn't be released until over a decade later.
+Dr. Tyler's second major web app wouldn't be released until over a decade later.
 While waiting for the birth of her first child, Sarah launched a Labor Probability Calculator in 2012.
-As she likes to say "Anywhere between 37 and 42 weeks is just too mathematically vague" and she had a curiosity itch that needed to be scratched.
-She felt the BlueCentauri name was a bit date, so she decided to host the apps on her personal domain SarahKTyler.com.
-There they remained until Sarah was able to re-brand as data·yze in July 2016.
+As she was found of saying at the time "Anywhere between 37 and 42 weeks is just too mathematically vague."
+She had a curiosity itch that needed to be scratched, so she wrote a mathematical model to predict the day to day odds of spontaneous labor.

-Since then, data·yze has grown to include 28 additional apps across 8 verticals.
+Since then, data·yze has grown to include 45 additional apps across 9 verticals.

 Minor teaks to apps are pushed during light traffic times.
 Each app has a different user profile, so these times may differ.
 Large website changes, changes to support code that can affect multiple apps, and updates to models are usually pushed Fridays between 11pm and 3 am.
 Planned updates will be posted here.